Cornish Rex Cat Grooming

 Cornish Rexs have minimal shedding and require occasional brushing.
 While Cornish Rexs shed very little, regular grooming is still important for skin health and early detection of lumps or skin issues.

-With a typical weight of 5-10 lbs and lifespan of 11-15 yrs, the Cornish Rex requires thoughtful care tailored to their specific breed characteristics.
+The Cornish Rex typically weighs 5-10 lbs and lives 11-15 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 At 5-10 lbs with a life expectancy spanning 11-15 yrs, the Cornish Rex represents one of the more active and engaging cat breeds available.

 Brushing & Coat Care